CygnusDAO/core/README.md

 <br />
 Cygnus uses its own oracles which returns the price of 1 liquidity token in USDC using Chainlink price feeds.
-By using third party reliable price feeds, the oracle calculates the <a href="https://blog.alphaventuredao.io/fair-lp-token-pricing/">Fair Reserves</a> of each LP token.
+By using third party reliable price feeds, the oracle calculates the <a href="https://blog.alphaventuredao.io/fair-lp-token-pricing/">Fair Reserves</a> of each liquidity position.
 This technique is used to price liquidity tokens of protocols such as:

 * Balancer
 * UniswapV2